-Also consider that there are different stages of not solving an exercise.
+Also, consider that there are different stages of not solving an exercise.

 This is like watching Top Level Chess if you are just starting out.
 It is simply too far away to understand.

-Where improvement really clicks in is when you need to be fully strained and focused, but still can’t see 100% of it.
+Where improvement really clicks in is when you need to be fully trained and focused, but still can’t see 100% of it.
 That means there was maybe one hidden idea down the line you did not see, but you understood the general concept.

 Occasionally you can also be totally wrong, but not too often.
 With the rule of thumb in the back of your head, you will develop a great feeling of what is good for you.